 To be available to members of the College community who wish to discuss lesbian, gay, bisexual and “questioning” concerns

-To share information about College and community resources related to lesbian, gay, bisexual life
+To share information about College and community resources related to LGBTQ life

 To respect people's need for privacy and confidentiality.